Gabon

 Output2

-Ten partner communities actively participated in training sessions focused on sustainable hunting management and the establishment of hunting associations.
-Training was provided to 3 075 people to manage the associations and six community association centres were built.
-Five communities developed hunting management plans, which have been submitted for official validation.
+Ten groups of partner communities actively participated in training sessions on sustainable hunting management and the establishment of hunting associations.
+Training in association management was provided to 3 075 people and six community association centres were built.
+Five communities have drawn up game management plans, which have been submitted for official approval.
+All associations use game monitoring protocols to control harvests and ensure the sustainability of the hunting plan associated with the management plan.

 Output3